 The Upright Citizens Brigade Theatre is one of the breeding grounds for some of America’s most celebrated and talented writers and performers.
 The UCB4 – Matt Besser, Amy Poehler, Ian Roberts and Matt Walsh produced ‘Upright Citizens Brigade’ for three seasons on Comedy Central from 1998 to 2000.
 They went on to open theatres in New York and LA.

-As one of the country’s premier improv theatres and training centres it has given us some of comedy’s biggest names including Donald Glover, Kate McKinnon, Ellie Kemper and Ed Helms.
+As one of the country’s premier improv theatres and training centres, it has given us some of comedy’s biggest names including Donald Glover, Kate McKinnon, Ellie Kemper and Ed Helms.
 The theatres including one in Hell’s Kitchen offer high-quality comedy for as little as $7.
 We saw a hilarious improv night with some of the regulars from 30 Rock.
 Absolute bargain.

 GETTING AROUND NEW YORK

 Navigating Manhattan isn’t hard – always remember it’s a grid.
 (Except for downtown but that’s another story).
-Generally the subway is the quickest way to get up or downtown.
-Buy a pay per ride MetroCard or a 7-day Unlimited Ride Pass.
-You can also use MetroCard on the Roosevelt Island Tram for one of the best views of the city.
-Note that the MTA has started phasing out the MetroCard in favour of a new electronic readers system.
+Generally, the subway is the quickest way to get up or downtown.
+Buy a pay per ride MetroCard or a 7-day Unlimited Ride Pass at the closest subway.
+Insert your paper ticket and you’re on your way.
+Buses work crosstown to complement the subway which works uptown/downtown.

 E.B.
 White wrote that New Yorkers have “… the sense of belonging to something unique, cosmopolitan, mighty and unparalleled.”
 Truer words have never been written.
-Ask a New Yorker if you’re a little lost.
+Ask a New Yorker if you’re lost.
 They’re always willing to help and they still do love an Aussie accent.